Practising on own account as a barrister and solicitor

-- joining or setting up an incorporated law firm
+joining or setting up an incorporated law firm

-- applications made under special circumstances which apply when returning to NZ after practising overseas or to work after a period of parental leave.
+    - applications made under regulation 12A — special circumstances, which apply when returning to NZ after practising overseas or to work after a period of parental leave.

     The webinar may be useful if you are considering your options but unsure of the process or if you meet the criteria.
 You can access the webinar on the NZLS CLE website.